The purpose of a library policy is to:

 Rules and Terms of Use

 - Food or drink is allowed only by special permission.
 Only catered meals, covered-dish meals or light refreshments shall be served.
-Utensils, dishes, etc. must be furnished by the user organization.
-All groups are responsible for food and/or trash cleanup.
+Utensils, dishes, etc. must be furnished by the user All groups are responsible for food and/or trash cleanup.

 - Damages to the room or library property shall be charged to the person/group using the room.
-No group is allowed to attach anything to the walls.
+No group is allowed to attach anything to the

 - The library assesses no deposit for the use of its meeting rooms except in the case of persons or groups wishing to make crafts or items that require hammers, nails, glue guns, paint and other like items.
 Charges may be assessed against groups or individuals who fail to leave the room in a clean and orderly condition.

-- Setting up tables and chairs is the responsibility of the user or organization.
+- Setting up tables and chairs is the responsibility of the user or

 - Groups using the meeting rooms must observe the building’s scheduled opening and closing times.
 All meetings should be over and the room vacated 15 minutes before the library closes.